 Built in the late 15th century by the Pomeroy family which had held the land since the 11th century.
 Abandoned in the late 17th century

-it fell into into ruin for a hundred years only for interest in it being revived in the 19th century when it became a popular tourist attraction.
-There are a number of legends associated with the castle, and according to the English Heritage guidebook, it "is reputed to be one of the most haunted castles in Britain."
-Two female ghosts are said to haunt the castle: the White Lady, and the Blue Lady but as they only make an appearance after dark you're unlikely to encounter them as the castle is closed to public at night!
+it fell into into ruin for a hundred years only before being revived in the 19th century when it became a popular tourist attraction.
+There are a number of legends associated with the castle, and according to the English Heritage guidebook, it "is reputed to be one of the most haunted castles in Britain".
+Two female ghosts are said to haunt the castle, the White Lady and the Blue Lady,but as they only make an appearance after dark you're unlikely to encounter them as the castle is closed to the public at night!

 Berry Pomeroy, Totnes TQ9 6LJ

 All is not what it seems at Castle Drogo because in reality it is a fake!
 The castle was designed and built by renowned 20th-century architect Sir Edwin Lutyens for Julius Drewe, the hugely successful founder of the Home and Colonial Stores.
 Drewe chose the site in the belief that it formed part of the lands of his supposed medieval ancestor, Drogo de Teigne.

 The inside has been undergoing substantial refurbishment in recent years.
 Outside, the Lutyens designed garden is colourful in all seasons, and there are miles of pathways to explore in the Teign Gorge from along the bubbling river to Wooston hillfort, high above the gorge.